-Today we have a root vegetable known as kalo, dasheen, madhumbe, arbi, and many more names across the globe.
+Today I have a root vegetable known as kalo, dasheen, madhumbe, arbi, and many more names across the globe.
 Can you guess what it is?
 Well, if your answer is taro roots, then bravo; but how to cook malanga?

 How to Cook Malanga

 - Additional herbs for meat (rosemary, thyme, etc.)

 Just behind the peel of the taro are calcium oxalate crystals.
 If you don’t neutralize it during cooking, this thick and bitter material will annoy your throat and skin.
 Thus, when preparing taro, use gloves or grease your hands.